-The American Registry of Radiologic Technologists (ARRT) requires radiologic technology graduates to have a minimum of an Associates Degree or higher prior to taking the national certification exam.
+The American Registry of Radiologic Technologists (ARRT) requires radiologic technology graduates to have an Associates Degree or higher prior to taking the national certification exam.
 The degree does not need to be in Radiation Sciences and can be completed prior to or during the x-ray program.
 Therefore, Mercy Radiologic Technology program students must have a minimum of an Associate Degree to complete the program.
 There are several paths to fulfilling this:

 - 1. Mercy and NIACC courses as stated in the curriculum section. - 2.
-Prior degree from any accredited post-secondary institution.+ - Finishing a degree from any accredited post-secondary institution; degree-progression plan must be approved by the Program Director. - Must include a college Medical Terminology I course, with a minimum grade of C. - Anatomy and Physiology I and II with labs, with a minimum grade of C (prerequisites prior to X-ray Program start date, beginning in 2015).
+Prior degree from any accredited post-secondary institution.+ - Finishing a degree from any accredited post-secondary institution; degree-progression plan must be approved by the Program Director. - Must include a college Medical Terminology I course, (minimum of 2 s.h.) with a minimum grade of C. - Anatomy and Physiology I and II with labs, with a minimum grade of C (prerequisites See Curriculum section).
 The above courses should be within the last five years and both Anatomy and Physiology courses at the same institution to ensure complete sequencing of information.